Black Holes

 • 4.
 Where do super massive black holes likely exist?

-A) In the center of a planet
+A) at the center of galaxies

-B) Inside gas giant planets
+C) Inside gas giant planets

-D) at the center of the solar system
+D) In the center of a planet

 • 5.
 True or False: Black holes are invisible because they don't reflect light.